ThowV/4.1-4.2-theory/TDD.md

     -   Builds;
     -   Tests;
     -   Either fails or succeeds;
--   The Continuous Intergration Server notifies the manager and a couple of developers of the succes or server;
+-   The Continuous Intergration Server notifies the manager and a couple of developers of the succes or fail;

 Locally, changes should also be tested:

 -   Commit locally;
 -   Test locally;
 -   Push to the VCS;
--   Wait intull the CIS checked the build;
+-   Wait untill the CIS checked the build;
 -   Fix issues as they arise;

 Continuous Intergration only works when the following guidelines are followed: